j4mie/idiorm/README.markdown

     SELECT * FROM `person`;

-The `select` and method gives you control over which columns are returned.
+The `select` method gives you control over which columns are returned.
 Call `select` multiple times to specify columns to return.

     $people = ORM::for_table('person')->select('name')->select('age')->find_many();